Asthma triggers include viral infections, smoke, perfume, pollen, mold, and dust mites.

 Using dehumidifiers in basements and in other poorly aerated, damp rooms to reduce mold

 Using steam to clean the home to reduce dust mite allergens

 Cleaning the house and pest extermination to eliminate cockroach exposure

 Eliminating smoking in the home

-Secondhand tobacco smoke often worsens symptoms in children with asthma, so it is important to eliminate smoking in areas where the child spends time.
+Secondhand tobacco smoke often worsens symptoms in children with asthma, so it is important to eliminate smoking at least in areas where the child spends time.